Antoine101/Dataquest-Projects/README.md

 In this project, we build a database for storing data related with crimes that occured in Boston.
 We create a database with a table with appropriate datatypes for storing the data from the dataset.
 We create the table inside a schema.
 We also create the readonly and readwrite groups with the appropriate privileges.
 Finally, we create one user for each of these groups.

+## Analyzing Wikipedia Pages

+The grep command-line utility allows searching for textual data in all files from a given directory.

+In this project, we implement a simplified version of the grep command-line utility to search for data in 54MB worth of wikipedia scraped articles.
+We also make use of MapReduce to parallelize our processes.

+Our main goals are:
+- Searching for all occurences of a string in all of the files
+- Providing a case-insensitive option to the search
+- Refining the result by providing the specific locations of the occurences